yoyongxuan/tp/docs/DeveloperGuide.md

     * `massattend 1-10 1`: marks attendance for students from index 1 to 10 in the list for tutorial 1.
     * `massattend t/TAG 5`: marks attendance for students with the specified `TAG` for tutorial 5.

+4. **More sorting**: Currently, CadetHQ only supports sorting in ascending order of names and exams.
+Add more sorting options like sorting in descending order or by attendance allows TAs to have more flexibility in list management.

 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**